obestwalter/mau-mau/README.md

       Running setup.py develop for OOOMMM
     Successfully installed OOOMMM

-You now have an additional command in your virtualenv: `sim`:
+You now have an additional command in your virtualenv: `sim`.

         $ cd </path/to/your/clone>
         $ sim